History of Easter Island: Destruction of society and population

 A series of devastating events killed almost the entire population of Easter Island.
-Jared Diamond suggested that Easter Island's society so destroyed their environment that, by around 1600, their society fell into a downward spiral of warfare, cannibalism, and population decline (see ecocide hypothesis).
+Thor Heyerdahl and William Mulloy suggested that Easter Island's society so destroyed their environment that, by around 1600, their society fell into a downward spiral of warfare, cannibalism, and population decline (see ecocide hypothesis).
 Critics contend that society was largely peaceful and booming at the time of western contact and that it only went into a catastrophic decline after the introduction of western diseases and slaving raids (see criticism of the ecocide theory).

 Disaster arrived in the 1860s when Peruvian slavers came, looking for captives to sell in Peru.
 Easter Island was not the only island to suffer but it was the hardest hit because it was closest to the South American coast.
 Eight ships arrived to Easter Island in December 1862.
 About 80 seamen assembled on the beach while trade goods such as necklaces, mirrors and other items were spread out.
 At a signal, guns were fired and islanders were caught, tied up, and carried off to the ships.
 At least ten Rapanui were killed.
 A second and third landing was attempted in the following days, but defensive measures forced a retreat back to the ships.
 More than 1400 Rapanui islanders were kidnapped, about half of the island's population.
 Some were sold in Peru as domestic servants; others for manual labor on the plantations.
 Food was inadequate and discipline harsh; medical care was virtually non-existent.
 Islanders sickened and died.
 As word of the activities of the slavers spread, public opinion in Peru became hostile to this trade in human beings; newspapers wrote angry editorials.
 International protests erupted, escalated by Bishop Florentin-Étienne Jaussen of Tahiti, and the French Government and missionary societies protested.
 Convinced that the entire "immigration scheme" was damaging the reputation of Peru in the eyes of the rest of the world, the Peruvian Government announced that they would henceforth "prohibit the introduction of Polynesian settlers".